 This might not seem so surprising.
 For an American with no maternity health insurance, having a baby is no cheap proposition.
 Fortunately, we put money away and had enough to cover the costs of labor, delivery, and oatmeal.
 But as you can imagine, even saving as much money as we did, still didn’t make too much difference to the overall price.
 That’s why there should be some sort of insurance that covers the cost of having a baby because you’re able to sign up for low-cost plans with places like IEHP to help with them as they grow older and into their later life, so why isn’t there any when you bring them into the world?
 I wish health care was free, but I understand why it’s not.
 It just doesn’t look good on my finances that’s all, even though we took great care when paying for these costs.
 We contracted with the hospital for the cost of all of the above (save the oatmeal) well in advance of the birth.
 In fact, exactly three months to the day before my son was born, we wrote a big check to the hospital for the full amount.
 At the same time, we paid off the anesthesiologist for the cost of an epidural.
 It was like pre-ordering and paying for something from Amazon, but with a lot more afterbirth.

 The hospital contracted for the set amount based on the specific understanding that our insurance would deny any maternity claims.
 It accepted our money and cashed the checks on the very day we wrote them.
 When it came time for the birth, we received very good care from all the doctors and nurses.
+They were amazing and made sure the process was as calm as possible.
+The doctors and nurses were all wearing the same promotional clothing for health care professionals.
+This made it easier for us to identify them as hospital staff when we needed to find anything or if we had any questions.
+Those working at the hospital couldn’t have been any better.
 The labor and delivery went as smooth as could be expected and we were handed a healthy baby boy.
 Signed, sealed, and quite literally delivered.
 Even better, we were paid in full.

 Or so we thought.